neondatabase/serverless/CONFIG.md

 ## `neonConfig` configuration

-There are two ways to set configuration options:
+In most cases, there are two ways to set configuration options:

 1. Import `neonConfig` from the package and set global default options on that.
 2. Set options on individual `Client` instances using their `neonConfig` property.